1985apps/PineKit/README.md

 [![License](https://img.shields.io/cocoapods/l/PineKit.svg?style=flat)](http://cocoapods.org/pods/PineKit)
 [![Platform](https://img.shields.io/cocoapods/p/PineKit.svg?style=flat)](http://cocoapods.org/pods/PineKit)

+## About

+PineKit is a iOS Functional UI Library.
+It contians helper classes for TextField, Labels, Data Storage and Menu Transitions.

+We at [1985](http://1985.co.in) use this Library for all our iOS development!
+And we built it :)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.